SIGN IN

 Learn to breathe when your body wants to tense.

-Learn to listen, then soften when your mind wants to escape.
+Learn to soften when your mind wants to escape.

-Because the real benefit of cold plunging is not just what happens in the water.
+Because the biggest benefit of cold plunging is not just what happens in the water.

 It is what you take with you afterwards.